| |

 The two juxtaposed visuals summed up the entire story of the 2014 election.
 While Modi was being both seen and heard, Rahul Gandhi was on mute.
 The Congress leader was there in the background, but only as a silent reminder of the challenge facing Modi.

-This has been the recurring theme of the 2014 narrative and, perhaps,
+Congress vice-president Rahul Gandhi during an interview at his Tughlaq Lane residence in New Delhi.
+(Gurinder Osan/HT photo) This has been the recurring theme of the 2014 narrative and, perhaps,

 Rahul's biggest tragedy.
 While Modi's every word, every sibilant sound